datho7561/qt-todo/README.md

 Windows.
 All that's needed is a C++ development environment (c++ compiler, make/nmake) and a development installation of Qt4.

-Make sure that the compiler being used support C++11 or later, because features from these standards are being used in the application.
+Make sure that the compiler being used supports C++11 or later, because features from these standards are being used in the application.

 #### Linux/Mac